CaptainCrowbar/unicorn-lib/unicorn/file.md

 An iterator over the files in a directory.
-Normally you should call the `directory()` function to get an iterator range, rather than explicitly construct a `DirectoryIterator`.
-Note that this is an input (i.e. single pass) iterator.
+Normally you should call the `directory()` function to get an iterator range, rather than explicitly constructing a `DirectoryIterator`.
+Note that this is an input (i.e. single pass) iterator (a restriction imposed by the way the underlying system APIs work).

 If the name passed to the constructor, or to the `directory()` function, refers to a file that does not exist or is not a directory, it will simply be